Synonyms for Love: How They Add Meaning

-When Maria complains that Marianne enjoys her boyfriend more than she does, John reveals that Marianne is the kind of girl he really wants.
+When Maria complains that Marianne enjoys her boyfriend more than she does, John reveals that Marianne is the kind of girl he really likes.
 Meanwhile, he says “I love you” to Maria because the more he says so, the more she satisfies his physical desires.

 Take time to like and be liked for qualities other than sexual attraction.
 If in doubt, ask “What do you like about me (besides my physical heritage)?”

 The value you place on another person gives a clue as to how you expect to be valued.
-So what would it mean if you say, “I value you?”
+So what does it mean when you say or hear “I value you?”

 If you borrow the analogy of merchandise value, would that be “dollar store value” among items that are overstocked, falling onto the floor, available for shoppers to pick up and fondle, and put back on the shelf?